SBrazzCode/sortingPlayground/README.md

  <h2>Introduction</h2>
- This is my attempt to remove the bottlenecks in my dual-threaded MergeSort
+ This is my attempt to remove the bottlenecks in my dual-threaded MergeSort.

  *Spoiler* I went further and made it scale to the number of processors on the calling system.